 Delivery of exercise: May 30th, 2017

-The time of the webinars is 3 PM GMT
+The time for the webinars is 3 PM GMT

 Webinars last 90 minutes

-Andrea Ordoñez: Andrea is an associate of Politics & Ideas were she has co-developed a training strategy for researchers interested in policy relevance.
+Andrea is an associate of Politics & Ideas were she has co-developed a training strategy for researchers interested in policy relevance.
 She is Research Coordinator for Southern Voice, a network of think tanks devoted to influencing the Sustainable Development Goals.
-She has ten years of experience working on carrying out policy relevant research and coordinating national and international research agendas within and across think tanks.
-She is an economist by training, but with a broad interest in both quantitative and qualitative research methods.
-She has also developed research projects and policy proposals for the public sector, and has carried out institutional and sectoral assessments for international organizations.
+She has 10 years of experience carrying out policy relevant research and coordinating national and international research agendas within and across think tanks.
+She is an economist by training and is interested in both quantitative and qualitative research methods.
+Andrea has developed research projects and policy proposals for the public sector and has carried out institutional and sectoral assessments for international organisations.